-The "K1" site is located on the outflow from Kusumpe Pond into Squam Lake, downstream of a gravel road.
-This was a site of concern following LPC's 2015 sediment sampling.
-Subsequent to sampling in the fall of 2015, there was a reported beaver dam blowout and culvert repair work on the road upstream of the site.
-LPC re-sampled the site, and testing revealed a substantial increase in PCB levels at this site, which far exceeded Canada's probable effects levels at which "adverse biological effects [to aquatic life] frequently occur" (Canadian Council of Ministers of the Environment 2001) and exceeded MacDonald et al.'s conservative probable effects level, "above which harmful effects [to aquatic life] are likely to be observed" (MacDonald et al. 2000; Figure 7).
-There was also a substantial increase in levels of dioxins and dioxin-like PCB's, which reached 90% of the Canadian probable effects levels (Figure 8).
+LPC identified a site of elevated levels of PCBs and dioxins/furans in the sediment on the outflow from Kusumpe Pond into Squam Lake, downstream of a gravel road.
+This was a site of concern following LPC's 2015 sediment sampling, and testing in 2016 revealed a substantial increase in contaminant levels at this site following a reported beaver dam blowout and culvert repair work on the road upstream of the site.
+Levels in 2016 exceeded Canada's probable effects levels at which "adverse biological effects [to aquatic life] frequently occur" (Canadian Council of Ministers of the Environment 2001) by 2.6 times, the New York State Bioaccumulation-based Sediment Guidance Values ("NY Guidelines") by 176 times, and also exceeded MacDonald et al.'s conservative probable effects level, "above which harmful effects [to aquatic life] are likely to be observed" (MacDonald et al. 2000).
+Levels of dioxins and dioxin-like PCB's reached 90% of the Canadian probable effects levels and exceeded NY Guidelines by 38 times.